annaswims/vets-api/README.md

        authn_requests_signed: false
      ```

-1. If you are developing features that need Sidekiq Enterprise, you must have access to the va.gov-team-sensitive repo and [install the sidekiq enterprise license](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/engineering/sidekiq-enterprise-setup.md)
+1. If you are developing features that need Sidekiq Enterprise, you must have access to the va.gov-team-sensitive repo and [install the Sidekiq enterprise license](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/engineering/sidekiq-enterprise-setup.md)

    Sidekiq Enterprise is used for worker rate limiting and additional reliability in production and requires a license be configured on your development machine.
 If you do not have a license configured, the open source version of Sidekiq will be installed instead.
 This is not an issue unless you are specifically developing features that need Sidekiq Enterprise.